 As an education professional, you have no doubt heard about the Every Student Succeeds Act, or ESSA — the reauthorization to the Elementary and Secondary Education Act (ESEA) that was signed into law in December of 2015.

-The new legislation doesn’t officially take effect until the 2017-2018 school year, but there’s still a lot to learn — especially when it comes to supporting parent communication in multiple languages.
+The new legislation didn’t officially take effect until the 2017-2018 school year, but there’s still a lot to learn — especially when it comes to supporting parent communication in multiple languages.

 Especially when it comes to communicating with students’ parents and families who speak a language other than English, it’s critical to have a solid strategy in place.
 As the federal law transitions over the upcoming school year, there’s no better time to outline a strategy for the future.